globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker.md

 ## Resource Relations
 https://dwc.tdwg.org/terms/#resourcerelationship is another way of adding biotic interactions to the Darwin Core archive, but only accommodates key:values, thus dynamicProperties will also be needed for more complex information (according to K. Seltmann).

+https://dwc.tdwg.org/terms/#resourcerelationship is designed to link, or relate, occurrence/taxon or any kind of DwC record using a defined relationship.
+This means that many details from the linked records are inherited (e.g., lifestage of a specimen described by a linked occurrence record).
+However, limited information (e.g., https://dwc.tdwg.org/terms/#dwc:relationshipAccordingTo, https://dwc.tdwg.org/terms/#dwc:relationshipEstablishedDate, https://dwc.tdwg.org/terms/#dwc:relationshipRemarks) can be associated to the relationship record itself (according to J.H.
+Poelen).

 (work in progress) Include best practices, pros/cons, examples and links to datasets using the extensions.